eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 	- Experience working with large data sets and distributed computing tools (e.g. Redshift, Presto)
 	- Experience pushing code and navigating a complex codebase
 	- Active Quora user with curiosity about the product
-	- Deep experience with MySQL, NoSQL datastores like HBase or similar
+	- Deep experience with MySQL, NoSQL data stores like HBase or similar
 	- Strong grasp of Configuration Management (Chef, Puppet, Ansible, Salt Stack)
 - skills to develop:
 	- Deep understanding of at least one popular server side MVC Framework (e.g Django, Rails, AngularJS etc).